MitAbhay/ALLinOne/README.md

 <img src="assets/ss/ss6.jpeg" alt="ss" width="250" height="520">
 </div>

 This is my Blogging Website , which I named as ALLinOne becuase this is the place where I upload blogs and articles related to all technical and social domains.
+You can view any of the blog according to your intrest freely and can make best out of it for yourself, you can also comment or leave a message on by blogs, which on approval by me, will be shown to everyone.

 I have used various technolgies to make application best for the user, I have tried my best to make this webssite user-friendly.
+And I am trying to making it more user-friendly and attractive so the user can make best out of it.
+This Application is still in development mode, and I am planning to make it public blog website where everyone can post their blogs and can manage their personal profile.

 ## What Tech Stack I have Used and Why?

 - NextJs : I have created the Frontend part this website using NextJs Framework, and realy its the best Frontend Framework I have ever used.
 I have used powerfull Features of the NextJs that is ServersideRendering and StaticSiteGeneation to make this web application.

+- TypeScript : I have used Typescript in this Application, because it makes the js develepment easier for us when we are dealing with large codes.
+It helps us to maintain the type of each and every thing easily.

+- Sanity CMS : The backend of this web Application is intiated by sanity, it gives us the prebuilt schemas and all which makes our development faster, its fast and easy to use.

 <p align="right">(<a href="#top">back to top</a>)</p>